What to look out for in the UEFA Women's Champions League group stage | UEFA Women's Champions League

 Article body

-The 2023/24 UEFA Women's Champions League group stage kicks off on Tuesday and Wednesday.
+UEFA Women's Champions League Groups C and D start on Wednesday.
 We look at the groups and the opening fixtures.

 Tuesday 14 November: